Anu-techy/Preprocessing-Data-using-Power-BI/README.md

 **Description**

-**Atliq** is a hardware company which manufactures electronic hardware items like PC, Laptop, Hard Drive, mouse, Keyboards, pendrives etc.
+**GlobalTech** is a hardware company which manufactures electronic hardware items like PC, Laptop, Hard Drive, mouse, Keyboards, pendrives etc.
 It has operations all over the globe.

 **Steps**